NelsonPython/AstroPiQuake/BuildIT.md

 ## Interacting with Raspberry Pi

-Insert the pre-installed SD memory card comes with the Starter Pack.
+Insert the pre-installed SD memory card that comes with the Starter Pack.

 To connect directly to your Raspberry Pi, plug in a USB keyboard and USB mouse.
 Plug in the HDMI cable to a monitor or TV.
 Power Raspberry Pi with a wall plug or a USB battery capable of powering a mobile phone.